 Onward onto the next paved road, about 400 meters, we came to a T-intersection, where we turned left.

 A nice sign for pilgrims greets you on the Lugar O Porto street in Mougás, where you turn left.
-I have no idea what this sign means!
+I have no idea what this sign means, but I received the encouraging message nonetheless!
 165 Km is approximately the distance left to Santiago from here!

 Walk a few hundred meters until just before the PO-552, then make a quick right to avoid it as the Lugar O Porto continues to run north and parallel to the highway, as it becomes the Camiño de Salcidos.

-In a quarter kilometer, the Camiño de Salcidos ends at the highway, crosses over it to join a nice foot path.
-Follow the footpath along the highway for several more meters and when it meets the highway, the Albergue Turístico Aguncheiro is just another quarter kilometer ahead.
+After 300 meters, the Camiño de Salcidos ends at the highway, crosses over it to join a nice foot path.
+Follow the footpath along the highway for several more meters and where it joins the highway and the Albergue Turístico Aguncheiro is just another quarter kilometer ahead.
 Turn left onto the paved road in front of the albergue.
 You will see the sign for the albergue, so you can't miss it really.

 Follow the paved road, past the albergue and along the coast for about 3/4 kilometer.

-After another four hundred meters, the lane joins the highway again to walk past the restored windmill at the park.
+After another five hundred meters, the lane joins the highway again to walk past the restored windmill at the park.

 After passing the windmill, we walked to the side of the highway for another 0.4 kilometers, where the Camino veers left to walk on yet another dirt lane, below.
 Then it switches back on itself in a quarter kilometer, to climb back up to the highway.
 A whole lot of extra walking to avoid a small stretch of highway.
-If I were to do it again, I'd just take the highway through this short section!
+After the first time here, we just kept to the highway through this short section!

-The seacoast is quite gorgeous here, however, so perhaps it was worth it.
-This bush was alive with yellow spring blooms.
+The seacoast is quite gorgeous here, however, so it may be worth walking it.
+This bush was alive with yellow spring blooms our first time through.

 The Camino joins the PO-552 after the short diversion, with the continuing walking/bike lane.

 The next landmark to watch out for is the lighthouse at Cape Silleiro.
-While the route does not walk there, but shortcuts through the next peninsula, one can see it for quite a ways along the highway.
+While the coastal route does not walk there, but shortcuts through the next peninsula, one can see it for quite a ways along the highway.
+The Senda Litoral does walk by this lighthouse.

-The walk along the highway is almost 2.5 kilometers.
+The walk along the highway is about 2.5 kilometers.
 The bikeway allows the pilgrimage traveler to walk on the shoulder safely, thru A Ermida.
-In this town there is another camping accommodation, Camping Mougas and the Hotel Soremma.
+In this town there is another camping accommodation, Camping Mougas and the Hotel Soremma (+34 986 35 60 67).

-Just before the town of As Mariñas, is the turn off at about 7.6 kilometers into the day (from Viladesuso).
-You can't miss this sign!
+Just before the town of As Mariñas, is the turn off at about 7.6 kilometers into the day (from Viladesuso), below.

-You can make the choice to continue on the PO-552 all the way to Baiona to create your own Senda Litoral.
-It is much longer, by about 4.5 kilometers than shortcutting over the mountain, but you won't have to climb the hills.
-However, you will miss astonishing views and a walk on the historic Roman road.
-Our Japanese friend, Hiro, confessed to us later that he chose the PO-552 to avoid the hill climbing!
-Each to his own!
+You can make the choice to continue on the PO-552 all the way to Baiona to create your own Senda Litoral so you won't have to climb the hills.
+Our Japanese friend, Hiro, confessed to us later that he chose the PO-552 to avoid the hill climbing, and apparaently, more and more pilgrims are doing the same.

 The road quickly becomes nothing more than a path, called the Camiño da Portela, the "Gate Road."
 Walk through the gate and close it behind you!